-Where a student has not met NSW Board of Studies, Teaching and Education Standards, Teaching & Educational Standards (BOSTES) course completion criteria, (including meeting work placement requirements), they may receive an 'N' award warning (course not satisfactorily completed).
+Where a student has not met NSW Education Standards Authority (NESA) course completion criteria, (including meeting work placement requirements), they may receive an 'N' award warning (course not satisfactorily completed).
 Students issued with an 'N" award warning will be issued with a rectification which must be completed.
-Students who receive more than 2 N awards may be at risk of not completing BOSTES requirements and may not be awarded the appropriate units of credit towards their HSC.
+Students who receive more than 2 N awards may be at risk of not completing NESA requirements and may not be awarded the appropriate units of credit towards their HSC.
 Any unit of competency achieved will be awarded as part of the VET qualification.